py-mine/mcproto/ATTRIBUTION.md

 and it's licenses, but rather to give proper credit where it is due, and to shout out a few amazing projects that allowed mcproto to exist in the first place.

-- <https://wiki.vg>: An absolutely amazing community driven wiki that documents how the minecraft protocol is structured and the changes that occur between the protocol versions.
+- **wiki.vg** (<https://wiki.vg>): An absolutely amazing community driven wiki that documents how the minecraft protocol is structured and the changes that occur between the protocol versions.
-- PyMine-Net: The project that was the main inspiration to this project, being a separation of the mincraft networking tooling used in PyMine-Server, which is an attempt at implementing a fully working mincraft server purely in python.
+- **PyMine-Net**: The project that was the main inspiration to this project, being a separation of the mincraft networking tooling used in PyMine-Server, which is an attempt at implementing a fully working mincraft server purely in python.
   However, this project seems to no longer be worked on at the moment.
-- Mcstatus: A library that allows for easy fetching of status/query data from minecraft servers, including parsers and structures that meaningfully represent the obtained data, but also the logic on how it's actually obtained, some of which this project took heavy inspiration from.
+- **Mcstatus**: A library that allows for easy fetching of status/query data from minecraft servers, including parsers and structures that meaningfully represent the obtained data, but also the logic on how it's actually obtained, some of which this project took heavy inspiration from.